 Since its establishment in 1996, the University Archives has been collecting University records of enduring historical value for the University.
 The Archives Collection consists primarily of administrative records and university publications.
-To browse the collection, use the Archival Inventories.
+To browse the collection, use the Finding Aids.
 A significant portion of the collection is digitized in the Digital University Archives.

 Contact us at the Archives and Special Collections Reading Room.